-NOTE: A record of the last four drive failures have been recorded and can be viewed thru parameters 10.25 thru 10.28.
+Note that a record of the last four drive failures have been recorded and can viewed thru parameters 10.25 thru 10.28.
 (Refer to page 71 in the SCR Drive manual).

 III.2.2.2 The following critical drive values can be displayed on the SCR Drive digital readout, (refer to page 29 of the drive manual):